 And now for a bit of history on almonds…

-I began doing some research and discovered that almonds are closely related to apples and peaches.
+I discovered that almonds are closely related to apples and peaches.
 The almond is actually the seed of a tree that grows in the Mediterranean and regions of the Middle East.
 In ancient times almonds grew in Western Asia.
 Soon they became popular because it was discovered that they were a good nutritional source, and furthermore they were easy to grow and pick.